ibm-cloud-docs/databases-for-mongodb/getting-started.md

 ```
 {:pre}

-The above command will switch to a database called `sample_mflix` (and will create it if it does not already exist), and then insert a document into the `movies` collection (which will also be created if it does not already exist).
+The above command switches to a database called `sample_mflix` (and creates it if it does not already exist), and then insert a document into the `movies` collection (which gets also be created if it does not already exist).

 You can then retrieve the document with: